 SOC 39-5012.00, CIP 12.0401 (offered at both campuses).
-The 1500-hour program is designed to be completed in a little over a year [within 59 weeks], however with perfect attendance a student can finish within 53-54 weeks depending on their schedule (see schedules section of catalog).
-Upon completion of program an IIC diploma/affidavit of hours will be issued, and then the State Board Examination is taken leading to licensure in the State of CT.
+Students can expect to complete this program within 59 weeks for full time and 88 weeks for part time.
+Upon completion of program an IIC diploma will be issued, and then the State Board Examination is taken leading to licensure in the State of CT.
 Instructional methods include the use of web based learning platform called LAB as well as theory and practical instruction.